 Don’t assume a security breach won’t happen to you.
 According to the IBM 2017 X-Force Index, the average client organization experienced some 54 million security events.
 This suggests you might already have encountered a cyberattack without even knowing about it!

 RedTeam Security Consulting can identify and fix vulnerabilities at their root within your organization.
-With our application, network, physical, and IoT device penetration tests, our team of experts has the suite of defensive tools necessary to secure your business.
+With our application, network, physical, and IoT device penetration tests, our team of experts have the suite of defensive tools necessary to secure your business.
 Schedule a consultation to speak directly with one of our security experts about your unique needs.

-Before You Go… Six Signs You’ve Been Hacked
+Six Signs You’ve Been Hacked

 The 2017 X-Force Index identified these top indicators of compromise (IOCs):